anwarghammam/ManyObjectiveSchedulerDockerSwarm/README.md

 ## BackEnd

 <br> </br>

-First, you need to run the backend (in the "scheduling-container-in-python" repository).
+First go to file API.py, and change the variable url in line 28 with your manager ip-address (http://ip-address:9090/' Now, you need to run the backend (in the "scheduling-container-in-python" repository).
 Please go to you Anaconda Prompt (Anaconda needs to be installed on your host so you can install all needed dependencies for the project) and run the <strong> API.py </strong> file using the following command:
 <br> </br>
 ```bash